Idozaks/Overlapp-demo/README.md

 # Overlapp - Intelligent Social Connection Discovery

-Overlapp is a cutting-edge mobile-first React application for intelligent social connection discovery, leveraging advanced AI-powered interaction mapping with an intuitive user experience.
+Overlapp is a cutting-edge mobile-first React application for intelligent social connection discovery, leveraging advanced AI-powered connection mapping with an intuitive user experience.

 ![Demo Animation](./client/public/demo.gif)

 ## Features

 - **Simple Onboarding**: Set up your profile with just a few taps – pick an avatar, add your name, and select your interests
-- **Constellation Visualization**: Interactive node-based network visualization showing your connections to people, places, and interests
+- **Card-Based Interface**: Clean, intuitive card-based layout showing your connections to people, places, and interests
-- **Mall Companion**: Bottom sheet interface that provides detailed information about selected nodes
+- **Location Mapping**: Visual representation of physical locations where you have connections
+- **Smart Matching**: Intelligent algorithm to find meaningful connections based on shared interests and locations
 - **Privacy Control**: Built-in privacy panel allowing users to view and revoke their data
 - **Admin Dashboard**: Debug panel (accessed via `?debug=true` query parameter) showing synthetic user data